 Olivier Pfister’s research focuses on experimental quantum optics and quantum information.
 The quantum nature of light (the existence of photons) is a fascinating subject which has turned into a mature experimental field since its inception in the eighties.
 The research by Pfister’s group, “Quantum Fields and Quantum Information” (QFQI), aims at blazing new trails into the realm of quantum information.
 In particular, QFQI and their theory collaborators, Nicolas Menicucci and Steven Flammia at the University of Sydney, discovered a new, highly scalable experimental paradigm for the implementation of quantum computing: building a quantum register out of the multitude of resonant fields (“Qmodes”) of a single optical cavity.
-The QFQI group and collaborators have achieved the preliminary step of “quantum computing over the optical frequency comb” (or “over the rainbow”...) by demonstrating, in the lab, the quantum correlations necessary for quantum computing, known as cluster-state entanglement, in 15 sets of 4 entangled modes, thereby establishing parallel entanglement within a record-size 60-Qmode register.
+The QFQI group and collaborators have achieved the preliminary step of “quantum computing over the optical frequency comb” (or “over the rainbow”...) by demonstrating, in the lab, the quantum correlations necessary for quantum computing, known as cluster-state entanglement, in 60 "qumodes," the continuous-variable analogue of qubits (quantum bits).
+This size is only bounded by current measurement limitations and Pfister and his group expect the actual size of the cluster state to be several thousands of qumodes.
 Work is now underway toward the creation of even larger cluster entangled states and their use for nontrivial quantum processing.

-In addition to this NSF-funded work on continuous-variable entanglement, QFQI has also established an NSF-funded collaboration with the group of Dr. Sae Woo Nam at NIST, and with Prof. Aaron Miller at Albion College, toward the construction of a photon-number-resolved detector system which has been completed and installed in the QFQI lab.
-Using this unique machine, we seek to attack the study of quantum fields from their purely particle aspect, as an epitome of the complementarity principle first put forth by Niels Bohr.
-On the theoretical side, we are striving to understand the deep connections between the multipartite entanglement of continuous variables with that of discrete ones.
+In addition to this work on continuous-variable entanglement, QFQI has also established a collaboration with the group of Dr. Sae Woo Nam at NIST, and with Prof. Aaron Miller at Albion College, toward the construction of a photon-number-resolved detector system which has been completed and installed in the QFQI lab.
+Using this unique machine, we have carried out quantum state tomography experiments and reconstructed the Wigner quasiprobability function of classical and nonclassical (Fock) states of light, We thus seek to attack the study of quantum fields from their purely particle aspect, as an epitome of the complementarity principle first put forth by Niels Bohr, and we are striving to understand the deep connections between the multipartite entanglement of continuous variables with that of discrete ones, as well as their interplay in hybrid application such as photon-added and subtracted squeezed states.

 Moran Chen is one of two recipients of the 2014 Allen T. Gwathmey Memorial Award, an honor reserved for the most accomplished graduate students in the sciences at the University of Virginia in ......More >